 However, it seems Carti changed his tune shortly after.
 While onstage on July 28, Carti told fans the album would have no features, saying “I ain’t gon’ lie.
 It feels like we worked too hard for this moment.
 So, I’ma do this shit with no features.”

 'Whole Lotta Red' tracklist

-Over the last few months, a number of Carti tracks have leaked online.
-It’s not yet known whether leaked tracks “Minute Maid,” “Butterfly Pill,” “T Shit,” “A and L,” “Hulk,” “Shortie N Luv”, "Red on Red” and the most recent "Buff the Body" will appear on Whole Lotta Red.
+Over the past two years, a number of Carti tracks have leaked online.
+It’s not yet known whether leaked tracks “Minute Maid,” “Butterfly Pill,” “T Shit,” “A and L,” “Hulk,” “Shortie N Luv”, "Red on Red," and the most recent "Buff the Body" will appear on Whole Lotta Red.

 It appears these leaked tracks were originally planned for the album.
-Ben Dandridge-Lemco, who interviewed Carti for the Fader, recently tweeted “More than half of the songs that Carti played me in April for WLR have leaked since then.”
+Ben Dandridge-Lemco, who interviewed Carti for the Fader, tweeted last August that “More than half of the songs that Carti played me in April for WLR have leaked since then.”